ace-wg/ace-oscore-gm-admin/draft-tiloca-ace-oscore-gm-admin.md

 ## Version -00 to -01 ## {#sec-00-01}

-* Fixes and editorial improvements.
+* Fixes, clarifications and editorial improvements.

 # Acknowledgments # {#acknowldegment}
 {: numbered="no"}